 Both N95 and KN95 rated masks are effective at filtering out at least 95% of fine particulate matter.
 On the other hand, FFP2 masks are rated at 94%.
 For this reason, N95 and KN95 masks are very slightly more effective than FFP2 and KF94.

 KN95 masks from China should perform very similarly to N95 masks, and the table above shows that the differences are very minor.
 However, it’s very hard to find further information on KN95 masks in English.
 Further, it’s far easier to verify the authenticity of an N95 mask.
-For that reason, N95 masks are the best in this bracket.
+For that reason, N95 masks are typically the best in this bracket.

 Half-face reusable respirator.
 Queensland Government.

 With all of the confusion surrounding respirators, I hope that this post has clarified the rating systems and helped you to pick the right mask for your situation.
-I will be updating this article into the future and adding information where possible.
+I will be updating this article in the future and adding information where possible.

 While respirators can protect the wearer from fine particles, it’s important to remember that they will only do so if they are fitted correctly and handled well.
 If you are unsure how to fit a mask correctly, please refer to this article by the CDC.

 If you have any questions or have noticed any inaccuracies in this post, please don’t hesitate to reach out to me.
-You can do so either below, by commenting, or by emailing me at email@example.com.
+You can do so either below, by commenting, or by emailing me at [email protected].

 Mask Rating FAQ